Utah lawmakers pass new media restrictions for House floor

 “As you can tell by doing simple math, the committee would already be stacked in favor of the government.
 But it does offer the media and members of the press the opportunity to be a part of some of the decisions made regarding their practice and their profession,” she said.

-Outside of Utah’s Republican-led statehouse, similar restrictions have been passed in Iowa and Kansas.
+Outside of Utah’s Republican-led Statehouse, similar restrictions have been passed in Iowa and Kansas.

 The new limits come in an environment of increasing attacks on the media and parallel new restrictions placed on journalists covering protests and courtroom proceedings.